Why Did We Quit Our Jobs to Travel?

 She Said – The Budget Savvy Travelers

-“It all started in 2013.
+It all started in 2013.
 I began feeling this extreme amount of restlessness, I wish I could say that I didn’t know why, but I did.
 I had reached a 10-year marker in many aspects of my life.

 For several years, my educational teams were given some challenging children.
 I mean, “Nanny 911” tough.
 I got tired of being spit at, hit, bit, argued with, and swore at.
 One of the most memorable quotes from a 4-year-old student was, “You’re not my teacher, you’re a bitch.”
 The negatives started to outweigh the positives.
 I knew it was time for a break.

-Around this time, many of the last few family members and friends in our age group had succumbed to their biological clocks and decided to start their families.
+Around this time, many of the last few family members and friends in our age group succumbed to their biological clocks and decided to start their families.
 My husband and I also had these talks, but always knew in the end that having a family just wasn’t for us.

-We enjoyed each other, the freedom from that responsibility, and never felt like we were missing a void that needed to be filled with children.
-It was always nice to return to our relaxed condo after visiting with everyone’s crazy little ones.
+We enjoyed each other, and the freedom from that responsibility, and never felt like we were missing a void that needed to be filled with children.
+It was always nice to return to our relaxed condo after visiting with everyone’s little ones.

-Speaking of the condo, that was another 10th anniversary that we didn’t feel like celebrating.
-Harry bought our condo a year before we were married.
-It was going to be our starter place almost ten years later, we were still in it!
-Don’t get me wrong, living in an affordable condo in the Chicago ‘burbs did allow us some great financial freedoms, but we were tired of it.
+Don’t get me wrong, living in an affordable condo in the Chicago ‘burbs did allow financial freedom, but we were tired of it.
 Tired of living so close to neighbors, tired of not having our own space (like a yard), tired of feeling claustrophobic.

 Eventually, all these little issues began to manifest themselves into bigger issues.
 My husband and I knew we needed a big change.
-But what?”
+But what?

 He Said – The Budget Savvy Travelers

-Based on what Audrey stated above you’re probably thinking, “if you’re feeling so claustrophobic instead of going on some crazy trip, just sell the condo and move to a house.”
+Based on what Audrey stated above you’re probably thinking, “If you’re feeling so claustrophobic instead of going on some crazy trip, just sell the condo and move to a house.”
 This was an option, and one we considered, but we realized that it was not the route we were interested in going.
-When I bought our condo in 2004, I thought we’d live there 2 to 3 years and then move onto a nicer/larger house.
+When I bought our condo in 2004, I thought we’d live there for 2 to 3 years and then move onto a nicer/larger house.

-As we’re all aware, about 2 years later the housing bubble burst, along with any dreams of selling our condo.
-At a certain point in time, Zillow was valuing our condo at 55% of the price we paid!
-We’re now at a point where we should be able to obtain a reasonable price for the cabin condo [we have dreamed of owning a log cabin for many years, knowing it would not become a reality anytime soon, we decided to make our condo a cabin theme and name it “the cabin condo”].
+We’re now at a point [in 2014] where we should be able to obtain a reasonable price for the cabin condo [we have dreamed of owning a log cabin for many years, knowing it would not become a reality anytime soon, we decided to make our condo a cabin theme and name it “the cabin condo”].

 Update: We bought the condo for $185,000 in 2004 and ended up selling it in 2015, about a year after we departed on our trip for $150,000.
 Ouch!

-With the idea of moving out of the question, our minds began to wander.
-We began to question whether the Chicagoland area was somewhere we wanted to continue to call home.
-We’ve both lived here our whole lives, our parents lived here their whole lives, their parents lived here…you get the point.
+We’ve both lived in Chicagoland our whole lives.
+Our parents lived here their whole lives.
+Their parents lived here…you get the point.
 Also, our entire family lives here.
 For this reason, we’ve done almost everything this area has to offer.

 View from the condo facing south.
 When we squinted our eyes we pretended the parking lot was a lake.